 - Medical Care (restoring a body weight in the context of age, sex, developmental trajectory, and physical health)

 - Family-Based Treatment (FBT)

 - Nutritional Counseling

 - Relapse Prevention

 Role of Family

-For adolescents in particular, involving family in treatment can often increase its effectiveness and improve recovery rates.
+For adolescents, in particular, involving the family in treatment can often increase its effectiveness and improve recovery rates.

 We always try our best to keep the adolescent at home during treatment.
 If inpatient or residential care is recommended, we seek to minimize the length of stay.
 In the end, the adolescent is restabilized and begins to grow through an independent phase.

 Read our blog posts about bulimia to learn more about bulimia symptoms, treatment and more.